 I have provided spiritual advice to people over fifty years.
 I am convinced that the most valuable piece of advice I have given and continue to give is to tell people to listen to God and to do what He says.
 This is valuable advice even if people do not understand why God is telling them to do certain things.

-Below are examples from the Bible when people listened to God and did what He said even though they did not understand why God was making such a request.
+Below are examples from the Bible when people listened to God and did what He said even though they did not understand why God was giving such a command.

 Abram heard from God when he was a pagan.
 He was living his life the way he thought was best.
-Then God commanded him one day to stop whatever he was doing and leave behind everything he knew including his country and his family.
-To top it off, God didn't tell Abram where you should go until he was on the way.
+Then God commanded him one day to stop whatever he was doing and leave behind everything he knew, including his country and his family.
+To top it off, God didn't tell Abram where he should go until he was on the way.

 "Now the Lord had said unto Abram, Get thee out of thy country, and from thy kindred, and from thy father's house, unto a land that I will shew thee: And I will make of thee a great nation, and I will bless thee, and make thy name great; and thou shalt be a blessing" (Genesis 12:1-2).

 Abram didn't know it at the time, but the rest of his life depended on obeying God.
 We can see the following things from that one command God gave Abram.